 This is the prayer to pray.
 How can we be uplifted if we still are making someone else the source of our pain?
 Listen to how you think.
 Listen to what you say to others.
 What is it that you are portraying?
 Are you accepting responsibility?

-That is the only way I was able to survive my experiences with my children being molested by my ex-husband 15 years ago.
+That is the only way I was able to survive my experiences with my children being molested by my ex-husband in 2000.
 I had to take responsibility.
 This doesn’t mean I sit in sackcloth and ashes and beat myself to death because of the guilt I feel, but it does mean I take responsiblity period.
 No judgment from me as the Holy Spirit does not judge.

 Make peace with yourself and with your holy brother.
 I know it was not easy for me.
 This doesn’t mean I want to be around my ex-husband, but it does mean he no longer rules my mind and drives my heart.
 My heart is with God and He beats His peace as One with me, as a lesson tells us.
 Our goal is God, only God, and let’s go there together my friends.